Aanya stepped off the plane at JFK Airport, and clutched her passport.

 Types of US Colleges and Universities: Know What You’re Getting Into

-The United States is home to over 4,500 accredited institutions offering undergraduate programs.
+The United States is home to over 4,500 accredited educational institutions offering undergraduate programs.
 A full-time undergraduate in the US typically takes four years to complete.
-These institutions vary in structure and cost, so it’s essential to understand your options.
+These educational institutions vary in structure and cost, so it’s essential to understand your options.

 State Colleges and Universities: These schools are publicly funded, which is why they are a more budget-friendly option for international students.
 The state subsidizes them, keeping tuition costs down.